 When we think of home insurance, we usually just think of protecting the main building.
 But home insurance policies can cover your garden shed and outbuildings too.

 Confused.com looks at how to keep your outbuildings and their contents safe.

 Keep burglars at bay.

-For more security tips, see Confused.com’s Top 10 Tips to Keep Burglars at Bay.
+For more security tips, see our top tips to keep burglars at bay.